draggsconnor/BlipKit/manual/instruments.md

 Instruments create envelopes over certain track attributes.
 An envelope changes its corresponding track attribute stepwise relatively to the current attribute value while the note is playing.
 (An exception is the *duty cycle* envelope, which sets absolute values).

-Each envelope has 3 *phases*, where each phase has a certain number of *steps*.
-The *attack phase* is played when the note is set, the *sustain phase* is played after the attack phase and repeated while the note is set, and the *release phase* is be played when the note is released.
+Each envelope has 3 *phases*, where each phase has a certain number of *steps*:

+The *attack phase* is played when the note is set
+The *sustain phase* is played after the attack phase and repeated while the note is set
+The *release phase* is played when the note is released

 {% highlight text %}
 +--------+-----------------+---------+